Medicare (Canada): Canadian Health Practitioner standards

 One consequence of the shortage in Canada is that a great many patients are left without family doctors, and trained specialists, making early intervention very difficult.
 As the article in the Toronto Star specially isolates, it is not so much a problem of a doctor shortage but of a shortage of 'licensed doctors'.
 Michael Urbanski states that Canada already has a hidden reserve of foreign-trained MDs eager to begin medical practice.
 "However, what's crucial to understanding the issue of doctor shortage in Ontario is that while the Liberal government is planning to go "poaching" for other countries' doctors, there are an estimated 4,000 internationally trained doctors right here in Ontario working at low-wage jobs."

 A CBC report [6](August 21, 2006) on the health care system reports the following:

 Dr. Albert Schumacher, former president of the Canadian Medical Association estimates that 75 percent of health-care services are delivered privately, but funded publicly.
 "Frontline practitioners whether they're GPs or specialists by and large are not salaried.
 They're small hardware stores.
 Same thing with labs and radiology clinics …The situation we are seeing now are more services around not being funded publicly but people having to pay for them, or their insurance companies.
 We have sort of a passive privatization.

 In a report by Keith Leslie of the Canadian Press in the Chronicle Journal, November 21, 2005, commenting on an Ontario Medical Association Report, prepared by the human resources committee states "The year 2005 finds the province in the midst of a deepening physician resources crisis".
 The report continues to report, "the government should make it easier for doctors from other provinces to work in Ontario and .... ".
 Here we have signs of inter-provincial competition affecting the doctor shortage in one province over another.
 Essentially, privatized healthcare is not a choice of interest for lower income Canadians, it is most likely to be unaffordable and unfair to those who suffer on a social standard.

 Provincial insurance plans

-Though the Canada Health Act provides national guidelines for healthcare, the provinces have exclusive jurisdiction over health under the constitution and are free to ignore these guidelines, although if they ignore the guidelines, the federal government may deny federal funding for healthcare.
+Although the Canada Health Act provides national guidelines for healthcare, the provinces have exclusive jurisdiction over health under the constitution and are free to ignore these guidelines, although if they ignore the guidelines, the federal government may deny federal funding for healthcare.
 All provinces currently abide by the Canada Health Act in order to receive this funding; however the Alberta legislature has considered proposals to ignore the Act to allow them to implement reforms not allowed under the Act.

 The federal government has no direct role in the delivery of medicine in the provinces and territories so each province and territory has its own independent public health insurance program.
 Under the Canada Health Act, each province and territory must provide services to members of plans in other provinces and territories.